-• To obtain enhanced federal Medicaid reimbursement for Tailored Care Management, the Department will submit a State Plan Amendment (SPA) to the Centers for Medicare & Medicaid Services (CMS) to add Tailored Care Management as a Health Home State Plan benefit.
-Each Tailored Plan will act as the designated Health Home for its members.
-In its role as a Health Home, the Tailored Plan will ensure that members have access to care management services that meet the requirements of this manual and federal Health Home requirements.
-The federal model is flexible according to the needs of states, as long as the model encompasses six "core" Health Home services and uses health IT to coordinate across
+• To obtain enhanced federal Medicaid reimbursement for Tailored Care Management, the Department has submitted a State Plan Amendment (SPA) to the Centers for Medicare & Medicaid Services (CMS) to add Tailored Care Management as a Health Home State Plan benefit.
+Each LME/MCO (in their roles as Tailored Plans and PIHPs) will act as the designated Health Home for its members.
+The Tailored Plan or PIHP will ensure that members have access to care management services that meet the requirements of this manual and federal Health Home requirements.
+The federal model is flexible according to the needs of states, as long as the model encompasses six "core" Health Home services and uses health IT to coordinate across these services.^{23, 24} The Tailored Care Management model will incorporate each of these core services.